work_queue_worker - worker process for executing tasks dispatched through Work Queue

 Set maxmimum value for backoff interval when worker fails to connect to a manager. (default=60s)

 Set the architecture string the worker reports to its supervisor. (default=the value reported by uname)

 Set the operating system string the worker reports to its supervisor. (default=the value reported by uname)

 Set the location where the worker should create its working directory. (default=/tmp)

-- --gpus n Set the number of GPUs this worker should use.
+Set the number of GPUs this worker should use.
 If less than 0 or not given, try to detect gpus available.

 work_queue_worker can also be run in foreman mode, in which it connects to a manager as a worker while acting as a manager itself.
 Any tasks the foreman receives from its manager are sent to its subordinate worker processes.